One of the biggest questions most people ask when they start a low-carb or keto diet is: Can you drink alcohol? The answer is, it depends.

 - Frozen wine pops

-If you don’t want to go through the keto transition again, you can also stick with keto-friendly wine brands, which can help lower your risk of being knocked out of ketosis altogether.
+A better idea is to stick with keto-friendly wine brands, which can help lower your risk of being knocked out of ketosis altogether.

-Similar to how companies are starting to cater to the low-carb crowd with more options for light beers, low-carb beers, and alcoholic (or hard) seltzer waters, winemakers are also taking note.
+Much like companies are starting to cater to the low-carb crowd with more options for light beers, low-carb beers, and hard seltzer waters, winemakers are also taking note.